Assessor’s Rules of Procedure

 (b) give notice in writing to the parties other than the Minister that they have 30 days after the date of the notice to submit any additional information or representations.

-Marginal note:Information or representations received from other parties to be sent to Minister
+Marginal note:Documents to be sent to Minister

 18. If there is a common question of fact in two or more appeals for which Notices of Appeal have been filed in accordance with these Rules, the Assessor may, on his or her own motion or on application by a party, order